vitaly-t/pg-promise/README.md

 # Usage

-The library supports chaining queries on shared and detached connections.
+The library supports promise-chaining queries on shared and detached connections.
 Choosing which one you want depends on the situation and personal preferences.

 ### Detached Chaining

-Queries in a detached chain maintain connection independently, they each would acquire a connection from the pool, execute the query and then release the connection.
+Queries in a detached promise chain maintain connection independently, they each would acquire a connection from the pool, execute the query and then release the connection.
 ```javascript
 db.one("select * from users where id=$1", 123) // find the user from id;